woodard/libabigail/doc/manuals/fedabipkgdiff.rst

     defined in public header files available from the packages being compared.

+  * ``--abipkgdiff`` <path/to/abipkgdiff>

+    Specify an alternative abipkgdiff instead of the one installed in system.

 .. _build:

 Note that a build is a specific version and release of an RPM package.
 It's specified by its the package name, version and release.
 These are specified by the `Fedora Naming Guidelines <https://fedoraproject.org/wiki/Packaging:NamingGuidelines>`_

 .. _fedabipkgdiff_return_value_label: